NekomimiOwO/AinoCompanion/README.md

 ya..I briefly tested making a "general" version; I might even make it available later (without posting it because it's kind of terrible and it's way behind compared to what this mod does).
 Some models have specific peculiarities while others are easier, so I focused only on Aino, which is what initially motivated me to make this mod.
 But in theory, it would be possible to extend this in the future... or maybe load custom models without dependency.
 I don't know how imports work... hence the dependency on the GenshinImpactOverhaul_REPO mod.

-Don't expect many updates, since I'm busy with a lot of things... nya~
+Don't expect many updates, since I'm busy with a lot of things...but I'll try my best to fix the most critical issues that may appear, nya~

-Anyway, I hope you have fun and give Aino lots of headpats!~
+Anyway, I hope you have fun and give Aino lots of headpats!~ /ᐠ - ˕ -マ

+## Feedback

+For feedback, suggestions, or to report errors, feel free to use my **[Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLScmZjEb3weX5crLXjnJZaA0WBDP47EC4TETDK8DDkSCmK28fw/viewform?usp=dialog)**.
+*(No email address required)*

+*(This is a great option if you prefer not to contact me directly but still want to share your thoughts.)*

+## Contact

+You can contact me at discord: nekomimiowo or at the github of this mod: https://github.com/NekomimiOwO/AinoCompanion

 ## Contact